 There is an element of seasonality in our business, in that the second half of the year tends to have higher volumes and revenues.
-The pandemic masked the typical seasonality pattern in 2020.
+The pandemic masked the typical seasonality pattern in 2020, however, this trend remerged in 2021.

 The following table summarizes results for each of the eight most recently completed fiscal quarters.
 For comparative purposes, we have also provided the averages for the previous 8-quarter period: